 There are some overlaps in the effects of serotonergic psychedelic drugs such as LSD, peyote, psilocybin mushrooms and also the state of mind that newborn infants and young children are in.
 These drugs induce an alteration of the senses, some of which can be viewed as byproducts of plasticity and learning.
 This will be explained throughout the essay.
 The reason for these ‘psychedelic’ visual effects might be a byproduct of calibration of the senses.
+There is evidence that infants are synesthetic, which is reviewed.
 The effects of psychedelic drugs on the user’s brain may resemble the childhood critical period.
 In this research proposal, the aim is to compare measures of brain activity with an fMRI of infants, adults, and adults on psychedelics to see what similarities and differences exist between these groups.

 Psychedelia and Age